roblesjoel/P2_BBS_Signature/README.md

 # Test Vectors

-All test vectors mentioned in the draft are implemented.
+All test vectors of the Version 5 of the [BBS Draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/) are implemented and passing.
-For some tests we have not yet found out why they don't pass.
-Sadly due to time constraints as the semester comes to an end, these errors will be adressed in the future.

 # How to play around with the implementation

 ### Crypto Library

 The crypto Library we used is developed by Prof. Dr. Rolf Haenni.
-If you wish to play around with this implementation, please contact [Joel Robles](mailto:joelgabriel.roblesgasser@students.bfh.ch) or [Miguel Schweizer](mailto:miguelangel.schweizer@students.bfh.ch) so we can provide you the with current Crypto Library version.
+To use the Library follow these easy steps:
+1. Move into the bbs/src/main/resources
+2. run `mvn clean install`

 ### Download and install the verificatum package